BTV Rangpur: History

 BTV Rangpur commenced operations in December 1978 on VHF channel 6 with a 10 kilowatt transmitter.
 As of August 1989, BTV Rangpur broadcast with an increased 360 kilowatt transmitter.

 After the 26th meeting of the parliamentary standing committee relating to the Ministry of Information held on 2 May 2011, the committee suggested the relay stations of BTV in Rangpur and Khulna to upgrade to regional television stations.
 In May 2014, however, then prime minister Sheikh Hasina rejected a proposal by the Information and Broadcasting Ministry to upgrade some of BTV's relay stations, including the one in Rangpur, to full-fledged television stations while expressing her dissatisfaction with the quality of programmes broadcast on BTV at the time.
-However, Bangladesh Television later sought 13,910,000 BDT for five new full-fledged stations to be launched, including BTV Rangpur.
+Despite this, Bangladesh Television later sought 13,910,000 BDT in 2017 for five new full-fledged stations to be launched, including BTV Rangpur.

 On 8 January 2021, in response to the questions asked by journalists at the Rangpur Circuit House, then information and broadcasting minister Hasan Mahmud stated that it would be possible for BTV Rangpur to begin full-fledged broadcasts within the next two and a half years.
 He reiterated the statement that BTV Rangpur would become a regional station during his visit to the headquarters of the station on 1 August 2023, also stating that it would benefit local artists, writers, and intellectuals if a full-fledged television station is launched.